Older Adult Companion Care: What I Learned From My Grandmother

 For my grandma, her care companion, Corey, came to visit her two times a week, it was the time she looked forward to the most, I knew this because my grandma would talk about her time with Corey whenever my mom and I came to visit.
 She mentioned every card game, the popcorn popped, and how her and her care companion would sit around the dining room table just to get a few jokes in.

-Having a care companion is what got my grandma out of bed after experiencing a period of depression following the death of my grandpa.
+Having a care companion is what got my grandma out of bed after experiencing a period of severe depression following the death of my grandpa.

 In fact, it seemed like Corey touched each of our lives.
 Her afternoon visits two to three times a week not only nurtured a cherished friendship between her and my grandma, but also provided relief for my aunt, who had been my grandma’s fulltime caregiver.